 The above list is not necessarily exhaustive, and if you are concerned that your vehicle is affected, you should search for recalls for your particular vehicle on safercar.gov, created by the NHTSA.

 Put Our Law Firm's 32 Years of Legal Experience to Work For You!

 If you suffer serious injuries because a defective air bag fails to deploy, call Montlick & Associates to learn about your rights and options.
 Automakers and manufacturers of faulty vehicle components can normally be liable for vehicles containing defects that cause or exacerbate collision-related serious injuries.
 Product liability lawsuits against automakers can be challenging because of complex engineering and design issues, so our law firm often uses experts to help develop persuasive evidence and provide testimony.

-Our law firm has been representing those who suffer serious injuries throughout Georgia and in the Southeast for over thirty-two years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.
+Our law firm has been representing those who suffer serious injuries throughout Georgia and in the Southeast for over 35 years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.